gregoryrossc/Health-Mate/README.md

 <br>
 Tracker for food elimination diets, helps detect and keep track of adverse food reactions.

-In the process of updating to V2 where it will be hosted online with additional features.
+In the process of updating to V2 where it will be hosted online with additional features

 Quick overview: